Mlaiel/iacherie/workflow/config/README.md

 ## 📋 **Overview**

-The Workflow Config Enterprise Module is the core configuration management system for the Ainflue creator economy platform.
+The Workflow Config Enterprise Module is the core configuration management system for the IA Chérie creator economy platform.
 This module provides ultra-advanced, production-ready configuration management for all aspects of the platform, from AI processing to global content distribution.

 ### 🚀 **Key Features**